 All students with special educational needs, whether physical, intellectual, social or emotional, should, wherever possible, be integrated in mainstream school having access to appropriate educational provision to allow them to experience a broad and balanced curriculum.

 It is intended that such provision should enable them to fulfil their potential.
-We recognise that many students will have Special Educational Needs at some time during their school life.
-As a school we follow the SEND Code of Practice.
+We recognise that many students will have Special Educational Needs at some time during their education As an academy we follow the SEND Code of Practice.

 Teaching Assistants provide additional support in the classroom to help students access the curriculum.
 Special Access Arrangements may be put in place for examinations.
 Targeted students may access additional learning opportunities, our aim is to encourage and prepare all students to become independent learners.